wwwehr/nearai/docs/agents.md

 ## QUICKSTART: build and run a python agent on NearAI
 1. [Install](https://github.com/nearai/nearai/#setup) the NearAI CLI.

-2. Create a new folder for your agent;
+2. Create a new folder for your agent:

     we recommend placing it inside your local registry `mkdir -p ~/.nearai/registry/example_agent`.

-3. Create files for your agent
+3. Create files for your agent:

 The fastest way to create both your metadata and agent .py file would be the create or clone functions